httpwg/http-extensions/draft-ietf-httpbis-priority.md

 that is greater than the maximum Push ID or which has not yet been promised, this MUST be treated as a connection error of type H3_ID_ERROR.

-PRIORITY_UPDATE frames of either type are only sent by clients.
+Servers MUST NOT send PRIORITY_UPDATE frames of either type.
 If a client receives a PRIORITY_UPDATE frame, this MUST be treated as a connection error of type H3_FRAME_UNEXPECTED.